Small Enterprise Fund

 - Evidence of loss of contracts or clients that demonstrates COVID impacts to revenues.
 It is helpful to see documents from 2019 and 2020 to compare income loss.

 - Other: the above list is not exhaustive.
-You can work with your navigator to find proof or documentation that makes sense for your business while providing credible information.
+You can work with your navigator to find other credible evidence if the above evidence is not reasonably available to you.

 - Increase in costs (for example increased expenses from purchasing Protective Personal Equipment, cleaning supplies, additional costs for meeting social distancing requirements, etc.)